How do you get better from social anxiety?

 Being able to cope with setbacks is an important part of overcoming social anxiety.
 Even as you begin to make progress there will be times when things are difficult.
 Getting better is usually a journey and there tend not to be quick fixes.

-Even a well-planned behavioural experiment may be scuppered by unexpected circumstance e.g. you suddenly feel more anxious than expected, you find the person you are dealing with is difficult or in a bad mood, or an unexpected or challenging individual joins your well planned interaction.
+For instance, even a well-planned behavioural experiment to push your boundaries may be scuppered by unexpected circumstance e.g. you suddenly feel more anxious than expected, you find the person you are dealing with is difficult or in a bad mood, or an unexpected or challenging individual joins your well planned interaction.
 Even when you have been making good progress, setbacks and even recurrences of intense social anxiety may still occur.
 Coping with setbacks, allowing time to pass and trying again are all parts of the journey to getting better.

 Conclusion